jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 In a perfect world, the ETH token would not have been necessary.
 Instead, users would transfer BTC to the Ethereum blockchain, and BTC would function as digital currency for the Ethereum ecosystem.

 Unfortunately, transferring BTC to other chains is hard.
-All known methods require a decentralized group of participants who manage the bridge, and the majority of the participants in the group must be honest.
+Even the most secure methods require a decentralized group of participants who manage the bridge, and the majority of the participants in the group must be honest.
 We call this an “honest-majority” trust assumption.
 This honest-majority assumption is not good enough to power the world’s financial infrastructure.
 The ETH token is necessary because the Ethereum blockchain needs a token that cannot be corrupted by a dishonest majority.

 A trust-minimized bridge is one where only one actor in the group needs to be honest.
 Until recently, building a trust-minimized bridge on Bitcoin was thought to be impossible without changes to the Bitcoin protocol.